KayTwenty/WhoAmEye/README.md

 ---

 ## 🌐 Deployment
 Deploy on [Vercel](https://vercel.com/) or your preferred platform.
-See [Next.js deployment docs](https://nextjs.org/docs/app/building-your-application/deploying).

 ---